lunaroja/abrahamvelazquez.github.io/pages/resume.md

 Speaker and presenter on various topics in development and design.

-Volunteer teacher for various workshops and technical classes for minority youth.
+Volunteer teacher for various workshops and technical classes for underserved youth.

 Fluent in Spanish